Vanishing cycles and analysis of singularities of Feynman diagrams: Examples with Feynman Vertex Loop Diagrams

-The asymptotic analysis for the QED vertex holds similar to the analysis for the arbitrary mass vertex discussed in Sec.~\ref{section:vert2b}.
-We have the following integral near the pinch point $(Q_{1}$ and $Q_{2})$:
+The asymptotic analysis for the QED vertex holds similarly to the analysis for the arbitrary mass vertex discussed in Section~\ref{section:vert2b}.
+We have the following integral near the pinch points $(Q_{1}$ and $Q_{2})$: